alvitoraidhy/portfolio/content/authors/admin/_index.md

 title: Alvito Raidhy Trinanda
 email: alvito.raidhy@gmail.com
 ---
-Alvito Raidhy is an aspiring full-stack developer, currently studying Electrical Engineering Major at Widyatama University, Indonesia.
+Alvito Raidhy is an aspiring full-stack developer, currently studying Electrical Engineering at Widyatama University, Indonesia.
 His passion lies in studying web development and specializes on the back-end development part.
 His past projects can be found in GitHub.
 Other interests include Internet of Things (IoT), embedded systems, and machine learning.